 If you’re on an Adelaide to Darwin road trip, Coober Pedy is one of the first places you’ll come to after you leave civilisation behind at Port Augusta.
 Once you get there, you’ll be treated to a bizarre sight of what feels like a settlement on the moon.

 The town exists because of the precious opals buried underground.
 Such is the heat in Coober Pedy, that houses are also underground.
 You’ll also find underground churches, a golf course with no grass and plenty of other bizarre sights that make Coober Pedy a must-visit in South Australia.

 The lake is huge It’s hard to describe just how big it is until you get there.
-The lake is set in an extinct volcano with a depth measured at 72 m (236 ft) and the crater rim at 1,200 by 824 m (3,937 by 2,703 ft).
+The lake is set in an extinct volcano with a depth measured 72 m (236 ft) and a crater rim of 1,200 by 824 m (3,937 by 2,703 ft).
 This gives you an idea of the scale of the lake.

 One of the most intriguing things about the lake is that depending on the time of the year, the colour of the water changes.
 If you visit from December to March, as I did, it’s a bright blue colour, while it’s a steely grey colour during the rest of the year.